Please sign up for the Screenplay Competition email list below so you can be the first to know.

 HOW TO SUBMIT YOUR SCRIPT

-A $1,000 cash prize will be presented to the winning 60 minute teleplay.
-Finalists will also get their teleplay read by experts from companies like FX Network and PBS.
-(Rules and Information)
+A $1,000 cash prize will be presented to the winning 60 minute teleplay and an opportunity to be read by some of today’s top television studios.
+(Rules and More Information)

 Our 30 minute teleplay category offers writers a chance to showcase what could be the next hit series on TV! $1,000 cash prize to the winner.
-(Rules and Information)
+(Rules and More Information)

 Click here for screenplay finalist testimonials.

 Please join us in celebrating this year's finalists!